pkulchenko/fullmoon/README.md

 - `SameSite`: (`Strict`, `Lax`, or `None`) controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks.

+#### Utility functions

+The following functions are available as both request functions (as fields in the request table) and as library functions:

+- `makePath(route[, parameters])`: creates a path from either a route name or a path string by populating its parameters using values from the parameters table (when provided).
+  The path doesn't need to be just a path component of a URL and can be a full URL as well.
+[Optional parts](#optional-parameters) are removed if they include parameters that are not provided.
+- `makeUrl([url,] options)`: creates a URL using the provided value and a set of URL parameters provided in the `options` table: scheme, user, pass, host, port, path, and fragment.
+  The `url` parameter is optional; the current request URL is used if `url` is not specified.
+Any of the options can be provided or removed (using `false` as the value).
+For example, `makeUrl({scheme="https"})` sets the scheme for the current URL to `https`.

 ### Templates